 Know before you goClick thumbnail to view full-size

 If you have it with you, odds are you won't need it.

 - Jumper cables.
 You can't get a jump (or jump a friend) without them.
 Choose a quality, heavy pair.
 You'll only buy these once, and a nicer pair will work better.

 - Extra motor oil.
 Running low or dry can destroy a car.
 Keep at least a quart of the motor oil that your car takes.

 - Anti-freeze.
-DO NOT OPEN THE RADIATOR WHEN HOT — BURN HAZARD.
+Note: DO NOT OPEN THE RADIATOR WHEN HOT — BURN HAZARD.